 Mr. Rollins’s career in songwriting began in 1989 with a single recorded by Country Music Hall of Fame member Ray Price.
-He began a 10-year relationship with Warner/Chappell Music in 1997 while he was still a Texas resident, making the move to Nashville in 2001.
+He began a 10-year relationship with Warner/Chappell Music in 1997 while still a Texas resident, and made the move to Nashville in 2001.

 In 2007, Mr. Rollins placed two songs on the platinum Duets album by Reba McEntire; including duets with McEntire and Faith Hill, as well as a duet with Reba and songwriting legend Carole King.
 Other cuts include songs recorded by Randy Travis, Keith Harling, Ronnie Milsap, Ricky Skaggs, Neal McCoy, Eden’s Edge and Due West.

 Since 2003, Mr. Rollins has continued to pursue educational projects, as well as songwriting opportunities, teaching songwriting classes, and appearing as a guest speaker at the Berklee School of Music, Renaissance Center of Dickson, Tennessee, and numerous appearances and workshops for other songwriting organizations around the country.